nisha-kaushal/Credit-Card-Fraud-Imbalance/README.md

 ![image](https://github.com/nisha-kaushal/Credit-Card-Fraud-Imbalance/assets/100887571/1cc8550f-6c1e-406b-b1ec-9db198091f80) <br>
 In general, there is neutral correlation between all the "V_" features.
 When looking at the other 3 features (Class, Amount, and Time), we can see that there is a little more variation in correlations.
 For example, there is a highly positive correlation between the transaction amount and features V7 and V20, meaning that, generally, when the value of V7 (or V20) moves, the transaction amount moves in the same direction.
 There is a negative correlation between feature V2 and Amount, meaning that, a V2 increases, Amount tends to decrease, and vice versa.
 Aside from these few correlations, the majority of the correlations are about neutral.

-Before going into the predictions, I would like to see the trends for each transaction amount vs. time.
+Before going into the predictions, I wanted to see the trends for each transaction amount vs. time.
 Note that "Time" is the seconds between each of the transaction and the first transaction (example: a "2.0" Time value would mean the transaction occurred 2 seconds after the very first transation in the dataset).
 I will also add indicators for when full days pass, since the time goes up to about 173,000 seconds (2 days = 172,800 seconds)

-Transactions over time <br>
 ![image](https://github.com/nisha-kaushal/Credit-Card-Fraud-Imbalance/assets/100887571/c1d32239-ecf4-4330-a824-768aa41b66b9) <br>
 In the non-fraud data (class 0), there seems to be a dip in overall transactions between the 2.5 hours post-first transaction and the 7 hours post-first transaction on the first day, which then repeats on the second day.
 There is no discernable pattern like this in the fraud class (class 1), however there does seem to be less fraud transactions within the second day than the first day.
 To check this, I will compare the amount of fraud transactions within the first day vs. the amount of fraud transactions within the second day

-Day 1 vs. Day 2 amount of fraud transactions <br>
 ![image](https://github.com/nisha-kaushal/Credit-Card-Fraud-Imbalance/assets/100887571/66e613eb-f48b-4b02-8cdb-c3526fbb9a2c) <br>
 There were about 70 less fraud transactions on day 2 than day 1.